Jon Rydberg

-Jon Rydberg (born October 7, 1977) is a world-class American wheelchair tennis player.
+Jon Rydberg (born October 7, 1977) is a former American wheelchair tennis and wheelchair basketball player.

 Biography

 Rydberg was born in Grantsburg, Wisconsin and raised in Pine City, Minnesota.
-He played tennis since 1992.
+He became physically disabled when his family pickup truck rolled on top of him at one year old.
+He played tennis since 1988 but was only able to play in exhibition matches in 1992 due to the United States Tennis Association rules at the time.
+Rydberg was also an accomplished wheelchair basketball player.
+He began playing wheelchair basketball since grade 8 and earned a full sports scholarship from University of Texas-Arlington.
+His university team won the national championship in 1997.
+After graduation, Rydberg focused on wheelchair tennis.
 He was a member of the 2004 United States Paralympic team that competed in Athens, Greece.
-In 2007, after winning gold at Parapan American Games in Brazil he became the top-ranked wheelchair tennis player in the United States.
+After 2004, he left wheelchair tennis and returned to wheelchair basketball, played for the Minnesota Rolling Timberwolves program that the Minnesota Timberwolves sponsors.
+He played in the All-Star Wheelchair Classic during the 2006 NBA All-Star Weekend.
+In 2007, he returned to focus on wheelchair tennis.
+After winning gold at the 2007 Parapan American Games in Brazil he became the top-ranked wheelchair tennis player in the United States and ranked 12th in the world.
 At the 2008 Summer Paralympics, he competed in both singles and doubles.
 In the singles event he lost in the third round to eventual gold medalist Shingo Kunieda, and in doubles he and his partner Stephen Welch were knocked out in the second round.
+He also competed at the 2012 Summer Paralympics and 2016 Summer Paralympics, losing in round of 16 in both games.

-Also an accomplished wheelchair basketball player, Rydberg has contributed to the Rolling Timberwolves program that the Minnesota Timberwolves sponsors.
 He currently resides in the Twin Cities and has his own clothing line, ? [sic], Inc.